bbauska/W3Cx-5of5/README.md

 account.</p>

 <p>This x here, is not the global one: it's the one I passed as a parameter
 that has the value 10.
-Ok.
-So now, there are some little variations when I use &quot;let&quot; instead of &quot;var&quot;.
-Ok, let's see some examples.
-So, with JavaScript 6, I can use &quot;let&quot; instead of &quot;var&quot;.
+Now, there are some little variations when I use &quot;let&quot; instead of &quot;var&quot;.
+Let's see some examples.
+With JavaScript 6, I can use &quot;let&quot; instead of &quot;var&quot;.
 The global scope does not change.
 If I declare a global variable, it can be used anywhere.</p>